 • constipation

 Treatment for intestinal strictures in Crohn’s disease varies from person to person.
-The most common forms are anti-inflammatory medication, endoscopic balloon dilation, and surgery.
+The most common treatments are anti-inflammatory medication, endoscopic balloon dilation, and surgery.

 Anal fissures are small tears in the tissue that lines the anal canal.
-People living with Crohn’s disease sometimes develop anal fissures because of the chronic inflammation in their intestinal tract that makes this tissue more prone to tearing.
+If you have Crohn’s disease, you may be prone to anal fissures because chronic inflammation in your intestinal tract makes this tissue more prone to tearing.

 Symptoms of anal fissures include: